dutgriff/dutgriff-com/readme.md

+# Dead Repo
+I haven't used this in years

 ## DutGRIFF.com

 DutGRIFF.com is my personal site.
-It is basically a place for me the trow stuff I don't know where to put.
+It is basically a place for me the throw stuff I don't know where to put.
 Some day it will offer features to clients, show off some stuff that I have built and give me a place to blog.
 There is no set direction for this project.
 Ideas and objectives will most likely change frequently.